Nasser3003/BlackJack-Game/README.md

 ## Basics

-Blakjack, also known as twenty-one, is a popular card game playe in casinos worldwide.
+Blakjack, also known as twenty-one, is a popular card game played in casinos worldwide.
 The objective of the game is to beat the dealer by having a hand value closer to 21 without exceeding it.

-Here are the basic rules of Blackjack:
+**Here are the basic rules of Blackjack:**

 1. **Card Values:** Numbered cards (2 through 10) are worth their face value.
 Face cards (Jack, Queen, King) are each worth 10 points.
 Aces can be worth either 1 point or 11 points, depending on which value benefits the player.